Frederick Morgan (British Army officer, born 1894): Battle of France and service in the UK

 He was not to remain with the division for long, however, as on 14 May Morgan handed over command of the 55th Division to Major-General Hugh Hibbert and was promoted to the acting rank of lieutenant general and took command of I Corps District from Lieutenant-General Henry Willcox, which had responsibility for the defence of Lincolnshire and the East Riding of Yorkshire.
 In October of that year his headquarters became a mobile formation, was redesignated I Corps and placed under his American superior, Lieutenant General Dwight D. Eisenhower.
 On 12 November Morgan's permanent rank was advanced from colonel to major-general (with seniority backdating to 13 November 1941).
 Morgan's I Corps headquarters was later designated Force 125 and was given command of Walter Clutterbuck's 1st and John Hawkesworth's 4th Divisions, and the task of dealing with a German thrust through Spain to Gibraltar.

 This operation proved unnecessary, and Morgan's two divisions were sent to North Africa, while he was directed to plan the invasion of Sardinia.
 In time this was abandoned in favour of the Allied invasion of Sicily (Operation Husky), which took place in July 1943.
 I Corps headquarters remained in the United Kingdom the whole time, located at 1 Cumberland near Marble Arch, with the headquarters mess in the Lyons Marble Arch Corner House.
 However, it gained considerable experience in operational planning.
-Morgan's rank of lieutenant-general was made temporary on 14 May 1943, and he was appointed a Commander of the Order of the Bath (CB) on 2 June.
+Morgan's rank of lieutenant-general was made temporary on 14 May 1943, and he was appointed a Companion of the Order of the Bath (CB) on 2 June.